wei-hsuan-cheng/wb_humanoid_mpc/README.md

 ## MPC Formulations

-This repo contains examples for two MPC formulations: **centroidal dynamics (hierarchical) vs. whole-body dynamics**.
+This repository contains examples for two MPC formulations: **centroidal dynamics (hierarchical) vs. whole-body dynamics**.

 ### Centroidal Dynamics MPC
 The centroidal MPC optimizes over the **whole-body kinematics** and the center of mass dynamics, with a choice to either use a single rigid body model or the full centroidal dynamics.
 This specific approach builds up on the centroidal model in ocs2 by generalizing costs and constraints to a 6-DoF contact among others.
 A conscise explanation of the ocs2 centroidal model can be found in [Sleiman et. al., A Unified MPC Framework for Whole-Body Dynamic Locomotion and Manipulation](https://arxiv.org/abs/2103.00946).